juliend2/jdesrosiers-multilingual/README.txt

 == Changelog ==

 = 1.2 =
-* Add language filter links in pages admin view
+* Add language filter links in posts (or any custom post type) admin view
 * Display all the posts (or any custom post type) in admin posts list view

 = 1.1 =